package-url/purl-spec/README.rst

-Components are designed such that they for a hierarchy from the most significant on the left to the least significant components to the right.
+Components are designed such that they for a hierarchy from the most significant on the left to the least significant components on the right.

 A `purl` must NOT contain a URL Authority i.e. there is no support for